Chart Color Schemes

 Eagle Vale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to affect this area.
-Notable projects comprise the Campbelltown Sport and Health Centre of Excellence, Claymore Urban Renewal Project (Hillcroft at Claymore), Leumeah Youth Precinct, and Western Sydney University Campbelltown Campus Vertical Expansion.
-The following list details those most likely to be relevant.
+No factors influence an area's performance more than local infrastructure changes.
+AreaSearch has identified zero projects likely impacting this region.
+Key initiatives include Campbelltown Sport and Health Centre of Excellence, Claymore Urban Renewal Project (Hillcroft at Claymore), Leumeah Youth Precinct, Macarthur Heights.
+Below details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.